Different ways to sell a house (without an estate agent)

 The catch is that cash buying companies make their money by purchasing properties at discount prices, so the offer they make you will be a lot less than you could potentially get for it on the open market.
 Some of the difference will be offset by the savings you make in legals and holding costs, but by no means all of it.
 Property buying companies are therefore a good option for people who need a quick guaranteed sale but aren’t too worried about the price.

-Most will buy any type of property in any condition, so it can be a way to offload a property that needs work, however this will affect what they will offer you for it.
+Most will buy any type of property in any condition, so it can be a way to offload a property that needs work, however this will be reflected in the price they offer you.
 Be aware that if you have a mortgage on your property, selling your house below market value to a cash buying company could leave you with a shortfall if you don’t have enough equity.

 The flexible way to sell your home

-Each of the various options above has its merits and which route is right for you will depend on your circumstances.
-However, the market lacks flexibility.
-The needs buyers and the estate agent or auction house can often work against you when it comes to the price, fees and/or timescale to complete.
+Each of the various options above has its merits, and which route is right for you will depend on your circumstances.
+However, none of these solutions is particularly flexible in terms of the process or the demands of the market.
+The needs of potential buyers and the estate agent or auction house can often work against you when it comes to the price, fees and/or timescale to complete.

 Betterplace is the flexible way to sell your home.
 Rather than following a set process, we create the process around you, and where others find problems, we look for solutions.